collapsed-stacks/startups/questions/6238/using-product-hunt-s-api-with-donations.md

 - tagged: `resources`
 - score: 2

-<p>Product hunt state that their API can't be used for commercial purposes.
+Product hunt state that their API can't be used for commercial purposes.
 But do you think I could use it with asking for donations?
-Similar to <code>buy me a beer</code> buttons at blogs</p>
+Similar to `buy me a beer` buttons at blogs

 ## No Answers